mathiasbynens/he/README.md

 ### `he.decode(html, options)`

-This function takes a string of HTML and decodes any named and numerical character references in it.
+This function takes a string of HTML and decodes any named and numerical character references in it using [the algorithm described in section 12.2.4.69 of the HTML spec](http://www.whatwg.org/specs/web-apps/current-work/multipage/tokenization.html#tokenizing-character-references).

 ```js
 he.encode('foo &copy; bar &ne; baz &#x1D306; qux');